 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But, before heading outdoors with shovel in hand, experts say it’s important to know that there’s a heightened risk for suffering a heart attack after shoveling heavy amounts of snow.
+Experts caution that you have a heightened risk of having a heart attack after shoveling heavy amounts of snow.

-In fact, cardiologist Luke Laffin, MD, says many people underestimate just how strenuous snow-shoveling can actually be.
+Cardiologist Luke Laffin, MD, says many people underestimate just how strenuous snow shoveling can actually be.

 “Snow shoveling is very similar to being at ‘peak exercise’ on a stress test, so it puts a lot of strain on your heart,” he says.
 “And for someone who isn’t used to actually exercising and being physically fit, it can predispose them to heart attacks.”

 Plan to (or need to) shovel anyway?
-Dr. Laffin says it’s important to take your time – don’t push yourself too hard.
+Dr. Laffin says it’s important to weigh your risks and benefits and proceed accordingly.
 Try following these 5 tips:

-- It’s best to not try and tackle an entire driveway all at once.
-Instead, Dr. Laffin recommends it’s smarter to divide up the work and taking frequent breaks.
+Try not to tackle your entire driveway all at once.
+Instead, Dr. Laffin says it’s smarter to divide up the work and take frequent breaks.

-- Stay warm (don’t forget to dress appropriately) and hydrated while shoveling snow.
+Stay warm (don’t forget to dress appropriately) and hydrate while shoveling snow.
 It’s critical.

-If a loved one begins to show signs of heart trouble, or has trouble breathing after shoveling snow, call 9-1-1 immediately and seek medical care.
+If you or a loved one begins to show signs of heart trouble, or has trouble breathing after shoveling snow, call 911 immediately and seek medical care.
 If you’re not sure, it’s better to get it checked out.

 When is it best to skip shoveling altogether?